swerdna/dnimretsam/README.md

 # Devlog

+20150720
+* Updated this README

+20150714
+* More unit tests (should cover all classes)
+* More refactoring

+20150713
+* Unit tests added (for most classes)
+* Added factory for Breaker

 20150710
 * Ready for running.
 Not the neatest, but should do for now.
 * Tidied up yesterdays tidy ups.